 This glacial fed, turquoise lake is located in the village of Lake Louise, in Banff National Park.
 Sandwiched between Moraine and Peyto, it’s a 20-minute drive north from Moraine Lake, and a 40-minute drive south from Peyto Lake.
 Lake Louise is wildly famous for the luxurious Fairmont Chateau overlooking the lake.

 In my opinion, Louise was the most overrated of the three lakes.
 Although breathtakingly beautiful, if you have time to only visit one lake… I wouldn’t pick this one.
-I visited on two separate occasions, once arriving early afternoon, around 11am, we were already bombarded by crowds, which never seemed to go away.
+I visited on two separate occasions, once arriving early afternoon, around 11 am, we were already bombarded by crowds, which never seemed to go away.
 From the moment we drove up the mountain, we were already queuing to reach the lake.
 Even with a large parking lot, if you don’t want to shuttle in, you have to arrive early in the morning.
 Another option is to park in the underground parking structure at the Fairmont.
 If you eat lunch in the hotel, your parking is paid for.
-However, if you don’t eat lunch you will have to go in to the hotel and pay a $20 parking fee at the front desk.
+However, if you don’t eat lunch you will have to go into the hotel and pay a $20 parking fee at the front desk.

 The second time I visited I arrived early morning around 0730 to hike.
-Again, there were no parking spaces and there was a line to arrive to the lake.
+Again, there were no parking spaces and there was a line to arrive at the lake.
 If you’re set on visiting Louise and avoiding the crowds, make sure to arrive even earlier.
-If you still can’t manage to get a parking spot, another option is to drive to the Lake Louise Gondola and catch a shuttle from there.
+If you still can’t manage to get a parking spot, another option is to drive to Lake Louise Gondola and catch a shuttle from there.
 You can find the shuttle information here.